KrisGoorhuis/pleo-space-rockets/README.md

       use: []
    },

-There were a few other small updates, such as removing the "alt" from a Chakra element appearing as an iframe
+There were a few other small updates, such as removing the "alt" from a Chakra element appearing as an iframe.
+Reconfiguring and refactoring in response to this switch was the most difficult part of the project.
+Lots of time spent doing something other than writing code.

+## Testing
+The question of *what* to test seems eternal.
+This is something I expect to better be able to figure out as experience comes, but for now, I had three ideas: network requests, conditional rendering, and state updates.

+Network requests were tested with mocked responses.
+Swr was new technology to me and, while very cool, it was a conundrum to test.
+Google's suggestion was to just address the fetch itself, but while actual network requests in tests may be more reliable, if breakable by somebody else, that might be a bit much.

+The Redux tests were fairly straightforward, as there isn't a lot of complicated logic there.
+Call a reducer, examine the new state, and try to cover everything.

+The most difficult part was deciding which parts of the React components themselves would benefit.
+For the time being, all tests regard conditional rendering.

+I wanted to test the rendering of child elements in the `launch-pads` and `launches` components, which I would normally expect to involve passing items to map through as props.
+But how do I do this when data arrives through a hook with SRW?

+It's difficult to know what can be tested without, it feels like, reading through a library's encyclopedia.

+npm run test -- --silent=false

 ### Other Updates
-Made the logo a home button
+- The logo was made into a home button.

-btnRef changed to btnRef.current

-Moved some large components to new files, collapsed some very small components into just regular code (Maps in launch-pad-page)

-## API Notes
-Launches are claimed to have a unique `flight_id`, but none of their examples contained as much.
-I decided to use flight_number as a best alternative, to find that that's what is used as a key in `launch-pad.tsx`.

-# pleo-space-rockets

-how might favorites feature be extended?

-open to correct favorites - keep track of page in Redux?
+- Several large component files were split into separate pieces.
+Small components were left with their parent, but anything larger than a couple dozen lines was separated.

 ## Things I'd Do With More Time
 There are still `any` types here and there.
-Most are event types, but with more time and effort some of the others could be done away with.
+Most are intractible event types, but with more time and effort some of the others could likely done away with.

-Calling additional pieces of the spacex API would be a straightforward bonus, but I settled for
+Calling additional pieces of the spacex API would be a straightforward bonus, but I like to believe I aimed for difficult enhancements of substance instead of just *more*.

+# Task Notes

 ## Drawer
-Confirmation on removal because it's far easier to remove than add back.
+Redux was added to keep track of favorites.
+Uneccessary if we're just using local storage for now, but following the logic of preparation over just getting things done, it felt like a reasonable add.
+And I like writing Toolkit slices.
+Persisting data just occurs in the reducers.

+Saving something to favorites or removing it from its non-drawer card are a single click, but they can feel like they're vanishing into the ether when removed from the drawer.
+A confirmation prompt was added because the potential negative consequences were greater.
-Indent on 'ago' was not intentional, but I decided I liked it for the grayed subtext
+Indent on 'ago' was not intentional, but I decided I liked it for the grayed subtext.

+Documentation claims that launches have a unique `flight_id`, but none of their examples contained as much.
+For Redux reducer logic I decided to use `flight_number` as a best alternative, to find that that's what was already used as a key in `launch-pad.tsx`.

+At the risk of overengineering, the app keeps track of which accordion of favorites was last opened.

-## Bug Fix Notes
+## Bug Fix
 Javascript's vanilla time-related objects are often at least a little frustrating, so I decided to use Moment.js.
 Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, and coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much.)
 I decided to show the UTC offset in place of